Menu

 • Feeling tense and irritable

-• Thinking something really bad is going to happen
+• Worrying that something bad is going to happen

-• Self-criticism such as “I can’t do this” or “I’m not good enough”
+• Self-critical thoughts such as “I’m not good enough”

 Managing stress and anxiety

-There are many ways that we can help ourselves cope with stress and anxiety, and you should choose what works best for you.
-Some approaches that may help include:
+There are many healthy ways to help ourselves cope with stress and anxiety, and you should choose the ones that work best for you.
+You might need to try a few out to see.
+Approaches that may help include:

-• Doing some deep and slow breathing when anxious - slowly inhale in and count to 3, slowly exhale out and count to 3.
+• Breathing exercises: do some deep and slow breathing exercises when anxious - slowly inhale in and count to 3, slowly exhale out and count to 3.

 • Stay active.
 Do a physical activity that you enjoy outside.

-• Talking to someone you trust.
-This could be a friend, whānau member, a UC support service or an external support service such as 1737
+• Share what's going on: talk to someone you trust about what is going on for you.
+This could be a friend, whānau member, a UC support service, or an external support service such as 1737.

-• Resetting your thoughts by drawing, reading or doing something else you enjoy
+• Reset your thoughts: try drawing, reading or doing something else you enjoy

-• Using a heavy blanket such as a duvet and snuggling under it
+• Get comfy: Use a heavy blanket such as a duvet and snuggle under it.
+Have a warm drink (ideally caffeine-free) and take a break

-• Avoid substances like caffeine, alcohol and cannabis, as these can aggravate anxiety
+• Cut down on stimulants: Avoid substances like caffeine, alcohol and cannabis, as these can aggravate anxiety

-• Practice good sleep hygiene.
-Aim for 7-9 hours of sleep a night
+• The power of sleep: Practice good sleep hygiene – aim for 7-9 hours of sleep a night

-• Relax regularly i.e. take a bath, read a book or listen to music
+• Dedicated relaxing: Relax regularly i.e. take a bath, read a book or listen to music

 If you or someone you know is in distress on campus, please contact UC Security on 0800 823 637